 Understanding site-to-site VPN basics on EdgeRouter

 A site-to-site VPN creates an encrypted tunnel between two distinct networks across the internet so devices on either side can talk as if they’re on the same local network.
 For EdgeRouter devices, this is typically accomplished with IPsec, which provides data integrity, encryption, and authentication.
 The two ends of the tunnel are called peers, each with a public IP address, a local network LAN on that side, and a remote network reachable through the tunnel.
+How much is mullvad vpn price today and what you should know about Mullvad VPN pricing, features, and value 2026

 Key concepts you’ll encounter